SzymonKubica/micro-bpf/open-sourcing-todo.md

       this one is quite important, the testing endpoints should only be loaded into the server code if a correct build flag / feature is set.
 It doesn't make sense to have all of those endpoint intermingled with the actual useful ones.
+- [ ] remove all comp time warnings
 - [ ] add conditonal compilation for the testing endpoints
-- [ ] remove all comp time warnings
 - [ ] refactor and document server code
 - [ ] fix jit helper function call args passing
+- [ ] big one: add stack simulated 64 bit registers
 - [ ] update RIOT version
 - [ ] quickstart instructions
 - [ ] test running documentation